ibrahimelnemr/gcp-hackathon-kage/README.md

 this will generate a .env file in the frontend folder with the correct backend url

-`docker run -p 5173:5173 --rm -e BACKEND_URL=http://localhost:5050 ibrahimelnemr/kage-frontend:latest`
+`docker run -p 5173:5173 --rm -e BACKEND_URL=http://localhost:5050 --user root ibrahimelnemr/kage-frontend:latest`

 ## Database schema